Hughie Gallacher: Queen of the South

-In December 1920, Gallacher was picked for the Scottish junior side to play against Ireland at Shawfield.
-Gallacher hit the Scotland equaliser with a fine header with two minutes remaining in the 1–1 draw.
+In December 1920, Gallacher was picked for the Glasgow Junior League XI to play against the Irish Intermediate League XI at Shawfield.
+Gallacher hit the Glasgow equaliser with a fine header with two minutes remaining in the 1–1 draw.
 Among those at the game was James Jolly, secretary of Dumfries club Queen of the South.

 Jolly approached Gallacher after the game and offered him a trial at Queens, with the prospect of a £30 signing-on fee and £5 per week plus expenses should he do well in the trial.
 At the time Queens were in their second season after formation and, cup games aside, played only local fixtures.
 However it was professional football and that was good enough for Gallacher.
-Gallacher's name on the team sheet replaced Ian Dickson who was on his way to Aston Villa (they were two of the four players to play in Queens' first three seasons before moving on to successful careers in England's top division, the others being Dave Halliday and Willie Ferguson).
+His name on the team sheet replaced Ian Dickson who was on his way to Aston Villa (they were two of the four players to play in Queens' first three seasons before moving on to successful careers in England's top division, the others being Dave Halliday and Willie Ferguson).

 Rejecting the opportunity of an international trial game at Methil, Gallacher made his Queen of the South debut aged 17 against St Cuthbert Wanderers on 29 January 1921.
-Gallacher scored four goals in a 7–0 victory.
+He scored four goals in a 7–0 victory.
 The Herald and Courier wrote after the game, "Gallacher was the pick of the front line.
 He is only a young player but knows all that is required of him in the centre.
 He gathers the ball to perfection and possesses a first time shot of a deadly nature.
 His four goals were all well taken and it was not his fault that he did not have more".
 The contract was waiting for Gallacher after the game.